nestybox/sysbox-ee/docs/user-guide/dind.md

 the Docker on the host.

 This is useful for Docker sandboxing, testing, and CI/CD use cases.

-Moreover, it's fast and very efficient: the inner Docker uses its fast overlay2 storage driver, and Sysbox has a [feature](images.md#inner-docker-image-sharing) that significantly reduces the storage overhead of the inner containers.

 ## Installing Docker inside the Container